Famous Person of Maadigan, Historian of the Royal Archives

 Invitation

 The distance between my origins and my current work is neither simple nor easily explained.
 What matters is obligation.
-I carry the voices of those who cannot advocate for themselves, from unrecorded laborers to forgotten civilizations.
+I carry the voices of those who cannot advocate for themselves, from unrecorded laborers to forgotten civilizations like those of your world.
 These accounts are preserved within The Thalevirian Records, where they may be read, examined, and questioned.
 I invite you to read with care, to attend to what survives, and to decide for yourself what deserves to endure.